Carola of Vasa: Betrothal and marriage

-In January 1853, mother and daughter moved to Brno.
+In January 1853, Carola and her mother moved to Brno.
 There, Albert often visited his fiancée in the coming months.
 The couple appeared together at balls, theater visits and other festivities, with Carola using the social appearances to prepare for her future position in the Saxon royal family, where the strict Spanish ceremonial applied.
 Prince John in particular was keen that his future daughter-in-law should demonstrate a high level of confidence in conversation and in the court environment, which Carola fulfilled without hesitation.
 Meanwhile, her mother's health continued to deteriorate.

 For the wedding scheduled for June 1853, Carola traveled from Brno to Prague and from there to Děčín.
 There she met Albert, with whom she continued in a decorated special train to Pirna, where the couple inspected a troop parade.
 They arrived with a mounted and horse-drawn escort at Pillnitz Castle, where the Saxon court received the couple and invited them to the family dinner.
 The procession then traveled on to Dresden, where the wedding took place around noon on 18 June in the Palace in the Great Garden (German: Palais im Großen Garten).
 After the wedding ceremony, the newlyweds drove in a covered golden gala carriage to the Old Town Hall (German: Altstädter Rathaus), where the Lord Mayor (German: Oberbürgermeister) Wilhelm Pfotenhauer gave a reception.
 Bishop Joseph Dittrich performed the catholic wedding ceremony at Dresden Cathedral.
 The festivities continued through 2 July.
 The couple then moved into a spacious apartment in the Taschenbergpalais.
 Adolf Senfft von Pilsach took over the management of their household.
 Carola's new Chief Court Mistress (German: Oberhofmeisterin) came from the Werther noble family and instructed her in the court protocol.

 Crown Princess of Saxony 1854–1873

 Years of peace

-In March 1854, Carola visited her seriously ill mother in Moravec, who died of lung paralysis on 19 July; twenty-one days later, on 9 August, King Frederick Augustus II of Saxony died after a carriage accident during a trip to Tyrol and Carola's father-in-law became in the new King.
-Her husband, as the eldest son and heir became in the Crown Prince (German: Kronprinz) and Carola, as his consort, in the Crown Princess (German: Kronprinzessin).
+In March 1854, Carola visited her seriously ill mother in Moravec, who died of lung paralysis on 19 July; twenty-one days later, on 9 August, King Frederick Augustus II of Saxony died after a carriage accident during a trip to Tyrol and Carola's father-in-law became the new king.
+Her husband, as the eldest son and heir became the crown prince and Carola, as his consort, the crown princess.

-The following years were marked by extensive trips lasting several months at home and abroad for the Crown Princely couple, including to Switzerland, Italy and increasingly Austria.
+The following years were marked by extensive trips lasting several months at home and abroad for the couple, including to Switzerland, Italy and increasingly Austria.
 In the winter of 1855, Carola took over the protectorate of the Saxon Pestalozzi Association, which supported needy widows and orphans of teachers.
-In 1859 the Crown Princely couple moved into the Royal Villa in rural Strehlen.
+In 1859 Carola and Albert moved into the Royal Villa in rural Strehlen.
 After recovering from measles in November 1860, Carola began to learn to play the piano and devoted herself to painting again.
 She gave up riding lessons due to increasing myopia.